 The Queen’s Award for Voluntary Service is the highest award given to volunteer groups across the UK.

-Any group of 2 or more people doing volunteering work can be nominated for the award.
 The majority of the group must be volunteers, and more than half the volunteers must have the right to live in the UK.

-What the winners get
+What the awardees get

-How the winners are decided
+How the awards are decided